-LOANS
+N. LOANS

 - (1) A policy that develops cash value shall provide for a loan provision. - (2) The policy shall contain the conditions of a loan, including: - (a) A statement shall be included that the policy shall be the sole security of the loan. - (b) The loan value shall be equal to the cash value, plus the cash value of any dividend additions.
-The company may adjust the policy loan value at the end of the policy year by either (1) reducing it by no more than three months current expense and current cost of insurance charges or (2) projecting it at the guaranteed crediting rate from the date of the loan to the following policy anniversary assuming no premiums and no withdrawals and then discounting back at the loan interest rate, or (3) reducing it by the premiums due to the end of the current policy year.
-The owner has the option to take less than the loan value, subject to a reasonable company minimum loan requirement. - (c) The policy shall describe the loan interest rate.
-The loan interest rate, including any added administrative fees associated with the loan, shall be at a maximum fixed annual rate of 8% in arrears or a variable rate determined in accordance with the NAIC Model Policy Loan Interest Rate Bill, model #590.
-The company may not charge any additional fees or expenses for the loan. - (d) The policy may provide that if interest on any indebtedness is not paid when due it shall be added to the existing indebtedness and shall bear interest at a rate no greater than the loan rate. - (e) The policy may provide that existing indebtedness, including any due and accrued interest, and any unpaid premiums to the end of the policy year may be deducted from the loan value or the proceeds of the loan.
-The policy may also provide that interest will be collected in advance to the end of the current policy year.
+The company may adjust the policy loan value or loan proceeds may be adjusted at the end of the policy year by: - i.
+Either (1) reducing it the loan value at the end of the policy year by no more than three months current expense and current cost of insurance charges or; (2) projecting it the loan value at the guaranteed crediting rate from the date of the loan to the following policy anniversary assuming no premiums and no withdrawals and then discounting back at the loan interest rate; or and deducting any or all of the following: - a. the amount of any existing indebtedness including any due and accrued interest;

+- b. any unpaid premiums to the end of the current policy year; - c. interest in advance to the end of the current policy year.